المواضيع ذات الصلة

 User can inspect whether the hardware device is good by the Hardware Diagnostic via MyASUS, and run further checking on Blue Screen Error.
 If any error occurs after diagnosing, we recommend that you visit ASUS repair center to replace the hardware device.

-1. Type and search [MyASUS] in the Windows search bar, then click [Open].
+- Type and search [MyASUS] in the Windows search bar①, then click [Open]②.

 If no issue found after 'Blue screen error' check, it means your hardware devices are good.
-Please continue the next troubleshooting step.
+Please continue to the next chapter for troubleshooting.

 Check external peripherals or any hardware devices installed / changed